mantidproject/mantid/docs/source/algorithms/GSASIIFitPeaks-v1.rst

 similarly to the information found in the "Peaks List" window of the GSAS-II GUI.
 These results are printed in the log messages as well.

+When phase information is available and the Rietveld/Pawley method is used the algorithm will output the lattice parameters in a table workspace.
+The values are given for the the full set of lattice parameters (three lattice constants, three angles, and volume: a, b, c, alpha, beta, gamma, volume).
+The GSAS-II Rietveld/Pawley refinement process writes this and additional information in an output file with the same name as the output GSAS-II project file but with extension ".lst".

 The algorithm also provides goodness-of-fit estimates in the outputs "GoF" and "Rwp" (Toby 2008).